aretasg/surechembl-data-client/README.md

 surechembl-data-client
 ======================

+# Changes made to allow `surechembl-data-client` compatibility PostgreSQL
+* From the very start the script crashes on line 469 in `data_loader.py`.
+It was commented out and replaced with a block that does deal with missing key from `bib`.
+* If the same year is loaded again the script crashes - instead of skipping the year.
+Changed line 336 in `data_loader.py`
+* Added logging writting to files for tracking the process.
+Helpful in case something goes wrong and it's a long process to load all the backfiles.
+* Added conda environment file to create the environment using conda.
+* Added `schema/create_user.psql` to instruct how to create a SQL user (sc_client) to be used to load the data.
+* Added `src/update_backfiles.sh`.
+Shell loop to load all the backfiles - can be used with `nohup` to load the data in the background.
+* Added `src/update_frontfiles.sh`.
+Shell loop to load all the frontfiles for a given year.

+# The rest of the README as in the original repo
+# -----------------------------------------------

 A collection of scripts for retrieving SureChEMBL data and building a relational database of patent chemistry.

 Please clone this repository to your local environment and follow the instructions below.

 Released under the MIT license.
 Access to the SureChEMBL data must be obtained from EMBL-EBI.